 A great content marketing strategy usually goes hand-in-hand with a great digital marketing strategy.
 After all, there’s no escaping content on the internet.
 No matter where you turn, there are photos, videos, graphics, written content, and more flying at you.

 Great visual content is key to capturing attention—and creating it doesn’t have to be hard.
-To start, you can use free Spark templates to create high-quality graphics for a variety of online channels within minutes.
+To start, you can use free Adobe Spark templates to create high-quality graphics for a variety of online channels within minutes.
 Tap the templates below to start customizing them for your digital marketing efforts!

-When you’re ready to give your graphics an upgrade, you can use motion to get your audience even more engaged by animating your designs with a tap in Spark.
+When you’re ready to give your graphics an upgrade, you can use motion to get your audience even more engaged by animating your designs with a tap in Adobe Spark.

 Every piece of content you create—whether it’s your social media captions, email marketing campaigns, or landing pages—can (and should) be paired with stunning visuals that shoppers can’t help but stop for.